2022 CSGS Three Minute Thesis Competition (in person!)

 The Three Minute Thesis contest challenges graduate students to summarize their research within three minutes to a general audience.
 The University of Queensland developed the contest in 2008 to help graduate students improve their oral communication skills.

-CSGS is sponsoring a 3MT competition at the 2019 Annual Meeting scheduled for February 14-16 in Knoxville, Tennessee.
+CSGS is sponsoring an in-person 3MT competition at the 2022 Annual Meeting scheduled for February 17-19, in Raleigh, NC.
 One student from each member institution is eligible to compete.

 - Only CSGS member institutions, in good standing, are eligible to compete.